Help File: Mark Descriptions

 a PLSS corner

-Cadastral boundary corner of the US Public Land Survey System
+US Public Land Survey System

-a tidal mark
+a tidal bench mark

-A reference mark witnessing the tidal datum for a water level measuring gauge.
+A reference mark for a water

 FAULT MONITORING